elidapoo/Brain_bundle_simulator/README.md

 # PhyberSIM: Brain Fiber Bundle Simulator

 ## Overview
 This code implements a brain fiber bundle simulator using spline curves for fiber representation.
+More information in this link  https://doi.org/10.3389/fnins.2024.1396518

 ## Prerequisites
 - The code has been executed on both Windows and Ubuntu platforms.